joemoose/dungeoneers.d20/docs/play.md

 ### Using Attributes

 Your character is a determined, resourceful adventurer capable of doing almost anything.
-So when the outcome of an action is risky, and the GM calls for an attribute check to determine an outcome, how do we decide which attribute to roll against?
+So, when the outcome of an action is risky, and the GM calls for an attribute check to determine an outcome, how do we decide which attribute to roll against?

 Your description of your character’s actions determines the applicable attribute.
 Consider a heavy, locked castle door—how do you pass through it?
 If you break out a crowbar from your adventuring gear and try to pry it open, that’s a STR check.
 If you use a lock pick to unlock the door, that’s a DEX check.
 If you want to bribe a guard to open it, that’s a WIL check.